SeunAgbede/Dog-Facts-and-Images/README.md

 The facts may take a few seconds to fetch because a proxy server was setup to go around the Dog facts api missing CORS header 'Access-Control-Allow-Origin'.

-Styled with bulma + some custom CSS | Hosted on netlify
+Styled with BULMA + some custom CSS | Hosted on netlify

 ------